Tilt Holdings Inc. (TLLTF) CEO Mark Scatterday on Q4 2019 Results - Earnings Call Transcript

 I also want to acknowledge the impressive dedication, ingenuity and compassion demonstrated by TILT’s employees for the past few months.
 Our team has truly gone above and beyond to keep essential businesses in business during this time and continue to deliver on our commitments to clients and patients with minimal disruption.

 Know that the safety of our staff, customers and local communities remains foremost in our minds, and we are taking every necessary precaution.
-We will emerge from this period stronger and more deeply aligned with our clients, our nurse and stakeholders.
+We will emerge from this period stronger and more deeply aligned with our clients, [indiscernible] and stakeholders.

 As noted in our recent press release and earnings announcement today, our business has moved rapidly to address critical operational issues and client needs in this dynamic environment we found ourselves in over the past several months.